-The thing took an even bigger step back then with slammed its foot against it again.
+The thing took an even bigger step back then slammed its foot against it again.
 Cracks spiderwebbed across the door.

 “No way!”
 My jaw dropped.

 The thing let out a satisfying hiss and kicked one final time, shattering the glass.
-The thing paused, taking a second to assess its handywork (or footwork rather), then stepped inside.
+The thing paused, taking a second to assess its handiwork (or footwork rather), then stepped inside.
 Just as it did, the sun took its leave into the horizon and with it, the visitor’s dark silhouette.

 “B.O.B.?”
 I asked aloud.